andreas-zeller/andreas-zeller.github.io/README.md

 ## Stay Tuned

 [Follow me on Mastodon](https://mastodon.social/invite/PmKzQ76V) to stay updated about current work and relevant events.
-You may also find me on other platforms (see left), but Mastodon is where I post.
+You may also find me on other platforms (see links on the left), but Mastodon is where I post.

 <small>I do not collect any data from this site, but GitHub may do.
 See the <a href="https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement">GitHub Privacy Statement</a>
 for details</small>.